top of page

 Ceramics Instructor

-Tucker Mandigo was born in 1999 in Washington D.C into a family that likes to
+Tucker Mandigo was born in 1999 in Washington D.C into a family that likes to make things and lived a childhood of creativity and experimentation.

-example of this, in which we all try to build boats out of duct tape and old cardboard
+The yearly cardboard boat race held by my moms' side of the family is a classic and a great example of this, in which we all try to build boats out of duct tape and old cardboard

 found in people's recycling and at dumps, and race them across a channel and back to

-see whose boat can make it the furthest:) He began working with clay on the wheel in
+see whose boat can make it the furthest :)

-He is currently living in Bethesda, working from his home studio, and now starting to
+He is currently living in Bethesda, working from his home studio, and now starting to teach part-time :) He is available for commission by request with his past works visible on his Instagram @tuckermandigocraft.

-Tucker Mandigo was born in 1999 in Washington D.C into a family that likes to
+Tucker Mandigo was born in 1999 in Washington D.C into a family that likes to make things and lived a childhood of creativity and experimentation.

-example of this, in which we all try to build boats out of duct tape and old cardboard
+The yearly cardboard boat race held by my moms' side of the family is a classic and a great example of this, in which we all try to build boats out of duct tape and old cardboard

 found in people's recycling and at dumps, and race them across a channel and back to

-see whose boat can make it the furthest:) He began working with clay on the wheel in
+see whose boat can make it the furthest :)

-He is currently living in Bethesda, working from his home studio, and now starting to
+He is currently living in Bethesda, working from his home studio, and now starting to teach part-time :) He is available for commission by request with his past works visible on his Instagram @tuckermandigocraft.

 bottom of page